SofaPirate/Massage/README.md

 `parse (int data, callbackFunction callback)` : Reads one element of serial port, flushing previous message if needed.
 Returns true iff new message has arrived.
 Optional callback function will be called if new message has arrived.

-`fullMatch (const char *address)` : Return true if current message matches "address" Return true if current message matches "address".
+`fullMatch (const char *address)` : Return true if current message matches "address".

 `dispatch (const char *address, callbackFunction callback)` : If current message matches "address", calls function "callback" and returns true.